shweta-24/shweta-24/README.md

 - 👋 Hi, I’m Shweta Misra!
 - 🌱 I’m currently pursuing masters in data science at KTH Royal Institute of Technology
 - 💞️ I’m looking to collaborate on machine learning and data visualization projects.
-- 📫 Writw to me on shwetamisra24@gmail.com
+- 📫 Write to me on shwetamisra24@gmail.com

 <!---
 shweta-24/shweta-24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.